POLICY REPORT

 CONCLUSION

-Staff support most of the applicant’s proposed amendments to the CD-1 By-law and the associated changes to the form of development because:
+Staff support most of the applicants proposed amendments to the CD-1 By-law and the associated changes to the form of development because:

 · there is a major public benefit in securing two separate sites for non-market housing and simplifying the construction of non-market housing;

-· adjusting the size requirements for the rental incentive units will provide a greater variety in rental units;
+· the shadowing and private view impacts are neither better nor worse than the former proposal;· adjusting the size requirements for the rental incentive units will provide a greater variety in rental units;

 · the developer has also indicated that relocating the rental tower so that it does not straddle the rapid transit right-of-way will reduce the cost of providing the rental housing by eliminating the requirement that the developer construct a tunnel;